Concepts

 Cluster

-To produce recommendations for workloads, the StormForge Agent needs to be installed on the Kubernetes cluster where the workloads are deployed to and then registered with the StormForge Optimize platform.
+To produce recommendations for workloads, the StormForge Agent must be installed on the Kubernetes cluster where the workloads are deployed to and then registered with the StormForge Optimize platform.

 Workloads